trevordbunch/cis411_lab3/labreports/LAB_ArturD0nnelly.md

 # Step 5: Explore your performance data
 * What are your observations regarding the performance of this application?
-  > The application performed well, regarding one query that end up with an arror.
+  > The application performed well, regarding one query that ends up with an error.
+All of the requests went through pretty fast, regarding the request that was asking for all of the items.
 * Is performance even or uneven?
-  > The performance is uneven, since the requests are diferent and each of them taking diferent amount of time to proccess.
+  > The performance is uneven since the requests are different and each of them taking a different amount of time to process.
 * Between queries and mutations, what requests are less performant?
-  > The query that was less performed was the query number 7, since this query end up with and arror.
-Also, the query number 6 showed to be less performal in amount of time it took to execute it.
+  > The query that was less performed was query number 7 since this query ends up with an error.
+Also, query number 6 showed to be less performant in the amount of time it took to execute it.
 * Among the less performant requests, which ones are the most problematic?
   > Among the less performant requests number 7 is most problematic.
-Request number 7 endup with an error, wich would be more problematink then the request that took longer and still gived the right output.
+Request number 7 end up with an error, which would be more problematic than the request that took longer and still given the right output.

 # Step 6: Diagnosing an issue based on telemetry data
 * Within the transactions you're examining, what segment(s) took the most time?
-  > Within most of the transactions the segment defind as remainder took of the time.
+  > Within most of the transactions the segment defined as queryOrdersBySearchTerm took most of the time.
 * Using New Relic, identify and record the least performant request(s).
-  > The leat performant request was the request number 6, which took the longest to execute.
-Also, request numbet 7 returned an error, which I think that getting an error would consider to be low performance.
+  > The least performant request was request number 6, which took the longest to execute.
+Also, request number 7 returned an error, which I think that getting an error would consider being low performance.
 * Using the Transaction Trace capability in New Relic, identify which segment(s) in that request permeation is/are the most problematic and record your findings.
-  > In the request number 6 the most problematic segment would be queryOrderBySearchTerm, which has highest duaration.
-The information about the segments in request number 7 is not awailble, but I belive that the problem in that request is that it can not find the item that was defined as "gmail.com".
+  > In request number 6 the most problematic segment would be queryOrderBySearchTerm, which has the highest duration.
+The information about the segments in request number 7 is not available, but I believe that the problem with that request is that it can not find the item that was defined as "gmail.com".
 * Recommend a solution for improving the performance of those most problematic request(s) / permeation(s).
-  > For the request number 7 that returned an error when requesting for all acounts that are under gmail.com, I changed it to retrive id, email, and name.
-After that all of the acounts that cantain gmail.com came up.
+  > For request number 7 that returned an error when requesting for all accounts that are under gmail.com, I changed it to retrieve id, email, and name.
+After that, all of the accounts that contain gmail.com came up.
+  For request number 6 I would recommend specifying the item instead of requesting every single one.
+This would highly improve the performance.

+# Step 7: Submitting a Pull Request

+# Step 8: [EXTRA CREDIT] Address the performance issue(s)
-  Here is what is did:
+Here is what I did.
+All accounts with gmail were given:
   ![Changes made to graphql code](../assets/graphql_gmail.png) And here we can see that arrow is false this time:
   ![False arror for gmail.com](../assets/Inkederror_is_false_LI.jpg)

-# Step 7: Submitting a Pull Request
-_Note: No lab notes required._

-# Step 8: [EXTRA CREDIT] Address the performance issue(s)
-For the purposes of gaining 25% extra credit on the assignment, perform any of the following:
-1. Adjust the diagnosed slow call(s) to improve performance.
-2. Verify the improved performance in New Relic, **including data and/or screenshots in your lab report**.
-2. Check in those changes and **note your solution(s)** in your lab report.